everactive/network-manager/docs/reference/snap-configuration/debug.md

 snap.
 It is useful for collecting information required to either report a bug or investigate a network-manager failure (if happens).

-The default is disabled by default and has to be explicitely turned on for usage.
+It is disabled by default and has to be explicitely turned on for usage.

-Note that the debug logs may contain sensitive information
+Note that the debug logs may contain sensitive information.

 ## Enable Debug

 The network-manager snap provides a single configuration option which can be used to turn the debug feature either on or off:

- * **debug.enable**
+ * **debug**

 The option takes a boolean value.
 The meaning of the possible values are:

  * **true:** Enable logging debug information
  * **false (default):** Disable logging debug information

-Changing the **debug.enable** configuration option have immediate effect as network-manager service restarts just after setting the new value
+Changing the **debug** configuration option has an immediate effect as network-manager service restarts just after setting the new value.

 **Example:** Enable debug feature

 ```
-$ snap set network-manager debug.enable=true
+$ snap set network-manager debug=true
 ```

 <br/>
 **Example:** Disable debug feature.

 ```
-$ snap set network-manager debug.enable=false
+$ snap set network-manager debug=false
 ```

 ## Viewing logs